shoonia/storeon-velo/README.md

 ### readyStore

 Start to observe the state changes and calls of the `connect()` callbacks.
-It must be used inside `$w.onReady()` method when all the page elements have finished loading
+It must be used inside `$w.onReady()` when all the page elements have finished loading

 ```js
 $w.onReady(() => {